zalf-rdm/geonode-k8s/README.md

 This is a helm Chart for [GeoNode](https://geonode.org/), an open platform to manage and share geospatial information.

+This will deploy the following containers:

+* GeoNode, the main Web UI
+* A Celery container to process background tasks
+* GeoServer, the back-end managing storage of all geospatial data
+* Their dependencies...

 ## How to run

 ### Prerequisites